the-events-calendar/the-events-calendar/readme.txt

 = [4.6.6] TBD =

 * Feature - Added Template class which adds a few layers of filtering to any template file included
+* Tweak - Add clear warnings and errors to prevent and limit the import of iCalendar sources missing required fields [93600]
 * Tweak - Included `tribe_callback_return` for static returns for Hooks

 = [4.6.5] 2017-11-16 =